Website Manager

 the quarter in which the guest player is playing.
 In the latter case, the guest player can

 finish the quarter and the rostered player should take over the next quarter.
-In U14 and

-above, no more than one rostered player may sit out while a guest player is in the game.
+• In 14U and above, no more than one rostered player may sit out while a guest player is in the game.

-6. The opposing coach and referee are to be advised of the use of guest players prior to
+• The opposing coach and referee are to be advised of the use of guest players prior to the start of the game.

-7. SELECTION OF GUEST PLAYERS - First, check with the other coach to see if they
+• SELECTION OF GUEST PLAYERS - First, check with the other coach to see if they

 have any players willing to play for the other team.
 Try to rotate players so that no player